Aditya-Ramachandran/Hacks/README.md

+Alt-H2 Purpose of this repository

-# This Repo is created for the HackQuarantine Online hackathon
+_This Repository is creadted for the online submission of project in the HackQuanrantine Online Hackathon_